 04 of 10

-The Georgette Collar is really retro and fun; it'll definitely take you back in time to those carefree cashmere sweater days.
-Yet the look is also fresh, wearable and up-to-date.
+The Georgette Collar is really retro and fun.
+It'll definitely take the wearer back in time to those carefree cashmere sweater days.
+Yet the look is also fresh, wearable, and up-to-date.

 05 of 10

-This is a Japanese version of a crochet collar.
+This is a Japanese pattern for a crochet collar.
 It is quite lacy and floral and is wider than many of the typical vintage-inspired American collar patterns.
-This crochet pattern is written in Japanese but it comes with a symbol chart that you can use if you don't know the language.
+This crochet pattern is written in Japanese, but it comes with a symbol chart that for those to use if they don't know the language.

 06 of 10

-Worked in thread, the crochet collar can serve double duty as a crochet necklace.
+Worked in thread, this crochet collar from can serve double duty as a crochet necklace.
 This makes the pattern more versatile and allows people to easily accessorize with it in a modern way.
-Although this one looks very detailed, it is made with basic crochet stitches, and is a great example of thread crochet jewelry.
+Although this one looks very detailed, it is made with basic crochet stitches and is a great example of thread crochet jewelry.

 07 of 10